 The herb is dried at a temperature up to 35 ° C and then stored in sealed containers that offer good protection from light and moisture.

-The herb has a slightly aromatic fragrance and a spice-like, bitter taste and can be used in the form of extracts (herbal tea), tablets, capsules, liquid extracts and tinctures.
+The herb has a slightly aromatic fragrance and a spice-like, bitter taste and can be used in the form of extracts (herbal tea), tablets, capsules, liquid extracts, and tinctures.

 Therapeutic Uses, Benefits and Claims of Agrimony

-The dried flowers of agrimony are used to make a spring tonic or diet drink and are thought to purify blood.
+The dried flowers of agrimony are used to make a spring tonic or diet drink and are thought to purify the blood.
 In France it is served tableside as a beverage and also used as an herbal remedy for coughs.

 This herb contains tannins believed to aid in ease of digestion and for mild and acute diarrhea.
 It is also beneficial for troublesome bowel issues and to help tone mucous membranes and improve function.

-Because of its diuretic affect agrimony can help shed excess water weight and helps to flush the kidneys and bladder and helps to get rid of kidney stones.
+Because of its diuretic effect agrimony can help shed excess water weight and helps to flush the kidneys and bladder and helps to get rid of kidney stones.
 It is sometimes combined with corn silk to alleviate the symptoms of cystitis and urinary incontinence.

 Due to its blood purification qualities, agrimony may help relieve symptoms of jaundice, liver ailments, and other blood conditions.
 This flushing aids in relieving the liver of built-up toxins and makes organ functioning better able to rid the body of disease.

 From ancient times agrimony has been used for healing wounds and snake bites and for halting bleeding.
-Due to its high silica content it’s still valued today as an astringent for cuts and abrasions.
+Due to its high silica content, it’s still valued today as an astringent for cuts and abrasions.